mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 ## Upwork

 [Upwork](https://www.upwork.com/) is a marketplace for freelancers.
-It's always been a klunky, unstable site, and they recently instituted a [ridiculous fee hike](https://twitter.com/deliberatecoder/status/1140821210906943488), but it's the best option if you're hiring writers for the first time.
+It's always been a clunky, unstable site, and they recently instituted a [ridiculous fee hike](https://twitter.com/deliberatecoder/status/1140821210906943488), but it's the best option if you're hiring writers for the first time.

 ### Advantages